VirtualChemist/Ligand-Net-Workflow/README.md

 <img src="https://github.com/dcastaneda5/Ligand-Net-Workflow/blob/master/DecoyFinder_GUI.png" height="400">
 ## Running the tests

+## Contributing
+If you wish to contribute, submit pull requests, or read more about our code of conduct, please read [contributing.md](https://github.com/dcastaneda5/Ligand-Net-Workflow/blob/master/contributing.md)
 ## Authors
-Daniel Castaneda Mogollon, Dewan Shrestha, Md Mahmudulla Hassan, Denise Cano, Suman Sirimulla.
+Daniel Castaneda Mogollon, Dewan Shrestha, Md Mahmudulla Hassan, Suman Sirimulla.

-See also the list of [contributors]( who made this project possible.
+See also the list of [contributors](https://github.com/dcastaneda5/Ligand-Net-Workflow/blob/master/contributions) who made this project possible.

-## Contributions

 ## Acknowledgments
+We would like to thank everyone at the Sirimulla Research Lab for their effort and support throughout the project.
+We thank Denise Cano and Govinda KC for generating decoys and running the active/decoys fingerprints.
+We would also like to thank Dishja Ganjegunte for generating decoys throughout the project.